leanderloew/FDL-starter/README.md

    3. after that delete the ssh key again, so it doesnt stick around in the docker containers.
 4. the url has to have the form git+ssh://git@github.com/YOUR_REPO_URL_FOR_SSH#subdirectory=SUBDIRECTOY_WHERE_THE_SETUP,PY_IS

+## Tips
+you might get a permission error in your id_rsa file you can run chmod 400 ~/.ssh/id_rsa to fix it.